motersen/multus/README.md

     Print status information
   -q --quiet
     Print only errors
+  -i --ignore-case
+    Ignore casing by fully folding all according to Unicode.

 INPUT may be sources that will be evaluated.
 Stdin is represented by "-", everything else is treated as a path to a file.